MAX-P0W3R/Cheat-Sheets/README.md

 # Cheat Sheets for Pentesting - Unofficial OSCP Approved Tools

+**:skull_and_crossbones:I am not the creator of these of tools.
+Use responsibly, don't be an asshole.**

 ## This is by no means the end-all be-all list but merely tools that have been suggeseted by others.
 General rule of thumb - if a tool can *auto-exploit* then it is not allowed in the exam.

 ### Note Taking